fetchai/docs-archived/docs/tutorials/erc20.md

 So far, the functions we've seen constitute a basic token contract that allows creation of tokens and transfer between participants.
 A more interesting functionality is the `allowance` mechanism in the ERC20 contract that gives one address the possibility of spending some amount based on the allowance details.

-To create this functionality we could use the normal `State` object by simply definining the object identifiers.
-However, a more appropriate mechanism for this purpose is the `ShardedState` which ensures that the payload is assigned to an appropiate shard within the system.
+To create this functionality we could use the normal `State` object by simply defining the object identifiers.
+However, a more appropriate mechanism for this purpose is the `ShardedState` which ensures that the payload is assigned to an appropriate shard within the system.

 Implementing the `approve` mechanism using the `ShardedState` is relatively easy as it provides dictionary-like functionality: